 Start the day with the simplest routine and avoid information overload.
 Do a mindfulness meditation or some yoga, drink a coffee while looking at the sky – keep it calm and simple and this will set the tone for the rest of your day.
 If you wake up and plough straight into multiple tabs on your phone, social media, television programs, newspaper articles, and numerous emails, you will overload your mind and find the day will follow in that vein.
 This simple technique really helped me to learn how to live in the moment.

 Find a personal word that you say to yourself when you notice you are overloaded or drifting too much into thoughts of the future or the past.
 Just say ‘stop’ to yourself, or ‘breathe’ or whatever word works for you.
 Use this word to be strict with yourself, setting a hard limit and making yourself stop and get right into the present moment again.

 The real secret to living in the moment is practice – you have probably spent a lifetime up to now just allowing your mind to wander wherever it wants.
 It will take some time to change this habit and replace it with a new way of thinking but even the smallest effort will quickly be repaid with a new sense of calm and fulfilment.
 Take small steps, make small changes and the rewards will be enormous.

 If you’ve enjoyed this article about ‘How To Live In The Moment’ please share on Facebook.
-Don’t forget to join our mailing list and never miss an article!
 Thanks for reading!